SteelCompendium/data-bestiary-md/Dwarf Shieldwall.md

 - ✦ ≤11: 5 damage; slide 1
 - ★ 12–16: 8 damage; slide 1

 Effect: The shieldwall can shift 1 to remain adjacent to the target.
 A target restrained by a dwarf can be slid by this attack.

+**3 Malice**
-3 Malice: The shieldwall targets an additional creature or object.
+The shieldwall targets an additional creature or object.

 **Intercepting Shield (1 Malice)**